pauljcoles/cats/part3.md

 }
 ```

-**The same universal scenarios get different domain implementations**, but testers can understand both instantly because they focus on universal human behavior, not technical complexity.
+**The same universal scenarios get different domain implementations** testers can understand both instantly because they focus on universal human behavior, not technical complexity.

+## Garbage in and Garbage out

+Something that because aparant was that some of our tickets were not so good.
+They're written in a given, when, then format, but, it's in a table and full of bullet points.
+So, rather than just writing bullet points, it's a mix of syntax and will have 10 compound results in 'then' some of which contradict each other.

+From this I made the tool evaluate the ticket before we could let the AI try and make scenarios from it.

+  - read it
+  - assess it
+  - apply rules
+  - Let the user decide what to do
+    - Accept the badness
+    - See what the scenarios would look like
+    - Rewrite them using the single responsibility principal
+    - Stop

 ## The Complete Workflow: From Jira Ticket to Executable Tests